mirkobrombin/mirko.pm/_posts/2021-06-20-bottles-will-leave-flatpak.md

 who take care of keeping it aligned with git, however even this will no longer be officially supported.

+Don't hate me but personally I feel relieved by abandoning Flatpak.
+I understand many of you will disagree but it is my time and my sanity (which is compromised when I try to fix a bug in Flatpak).

 ## Goodbye forever to Flatpak?
 ![](https://media1.tenor.com/images/b7e17ee010f0cc3955db366f931764f8/tenor.gif?itemid=10683738)